Minagera/CyberPatriot/CyberPatriot/Linux/Exercises/README.md

 ## Structure

-- **Exercise files**: Step-by-step challenge scenarios and requirements.
+- **README.md**: This file, describing the challenge, workflow, and scoring.
 - **Solutions/**: Mentor-only reference solutions for each exercise.

 ## How to Use